bsmith89/longev-mgen/doc/submission.md

 it is plausible that this PUL can be repurposed and confers some ability to grow on starch.
 <!-- TODO: Figure out if [@Chaudet2016] show that the PUL in B.t. that is
-closely related to B2's putative starch PUL is active on starch. -->
+closely related to B2's putative starch PUL is active on starch.
+I don't THINK so.
+I think it's a different PUL.
+How to reference this study?
+-->

 In addition, a gene encoding a SusA homolog was identified in B1-A, B1-B, and B2 but in none of the non-responders.